What’s labor leasing in Germany?

-Temporary employment (often abbreviated ANÜ) is defined as a situation where employees (temporary employees) are hired out by an employer (temporary employment agency) to a third party (hirer) for a limited period of time against payment.
-The temporary employment agency remains the temporary employee’s employer.
+Labor leasing in Germany (often abbreviated ANÜ or AÜG) is defined as a situation where employees are hired out by an employer (staff leasing agency or supplier) to a third party (client) for a limited period of time against payment.
+The staff leasing agency remains the employee’s employer.

 This creates a triangle situation that is not typical under German labour law.